sqlxpert/lights-off-aws/README.md

 ## Quick Start

-1. Copy this Git repository to your local computer.
-(The green Code button at the top right opens a pop-up menu that shows several ways.)

-2. Log in to the AWS Console as an administrator.
+1. Log in to the AWS Console as an administrator.

-3. Tag an
+2. Tag an
    [EC2 instance](https://console.aws.amazon.com/ec2/v2/home#Instances)
    with: